-The George F. Baker Scholars Program develops students’ leadership potential and business professionalism.
+The George F. Baker Scholars Program develops students’ leadership potential.

-2. A declared major in management, accounting, or economics.
+- A declared major in business, accounting or economics.

 - Dedicated to pursuing a career in business.

 - Willing and able to actively participate in the Baker Scholars Program for the next two years.
 (Planned participation in an off-campus semester will not disqualify you for consideration, but it is helpful for the selectors to know if this is in your plans since it may affect the number of students selected.)